Newsroom2025-02-18T09:24:00+00:00

 THE NEWSROOM

-Let’s talk about pre-interview briefings.
-A quick telephone chat with a producer in the lead-up to going on air is a good way to control the flow of information.
-If you get it right.
+This short telephone chat with a producer in the lead-up to going on air can be a good way to control the flow of information.
+Here are some tips:

 1) Be proactive

-Some producers will require off-air briefings, but many won’t.
-When the idea of an interview is first mooted, always request a short telephone briefing with the producer assigned the story
+Some producers will demand off-air briefings, but many won’t.
+When the idea of an interview is first mooted, always request a short telephone interview with the producer assigned the story

 2) Be prepared